We are delighted to list our SWO members below. Those without profiles are named at the bottom of the page.

 Nicky Fraser ARCO BMus

-Nicky has been an organist for 13 years, having been raised a pianist and string-player.
+Nicky has been an organist for 13 years, having been raised as a pianist and string-player.
 She studied at Glasgow University, the Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland) and the National Centre for Orchestral Studies.
-She is the organist at Inverleith St. Serf’s Church, Edinburgh.
 There, in 2011, she joined the New Edinburgh Orchestra as organist for their performance of Saint Saens’ Organ Symphony and in 2015, as soloist in Poulenc’s Organ Concerto.
+She is currently one of the organists at the Sacred Heart Church (Edinburgh).
 Nicky also gives recitals and during the week, teaches piano and organ.

 Emma Gibbins ARCO MMus PhD